architolk/architolk.github.io/_pages/booster/design.md

 ---
 ## Stages
 The design of the treble booster is based on three seperate treble boosters, each using a different amplifier type: sillicon transistor, germanium transistor and a tube.
+(We may include a Darlington-pair booster as well - the poor man's Germanium-replacement).

 ![](/assets/images/booster/design.svg)